salcedoe/MtMdocs/docs/imaging/digitalPhotography.md

 ### Focal length

-Focal length determines the magnification power and field of view.
+Focal length determines the magnification power and angle of view.

 - **Shorter focal lengths** provide a wider angle of view, but subjects appear smaller (less magnification).
 - **Longer focal lengths** offer a narrower field of view, and make subjects look larger (increased magnification).
 They also have a narrower depth of field.